metaplex-foundation/docs/docs/03-developer-tools/00-sugar/05-reference/01-commands.md

 ## bundlr

 When you use `bundlr` as your upload method, Sugar automatically funds your account on the Bundlr Network to cover the storage costs.
-Once the upload is completed, there could be left over funds in your Bundlr account.
+Once the upload is completed, there could be leftover funds in your Bundlr account.
 You can verify your balance on the Bundlr Network with the following command:

 ```bash
 sugar bundlr balance